cslylla/betterstack-chaos-demo/README.md

 The incident is acknowledged, updated, and resolved once the service is stabilized and monitoring confirms recovery.
 This mirrors a real-world incident lifecycle: detection → investigation → communication → resolution.

+The status page also includes a completed scheduled maintenance window to demonstrate planned operational workflows.

 Status page: https://status.lillacsanaky.dev/

 ---